ibm-cloud-docs/secrets-manager/service-credentials.md

     Don't have a secret group?
 In the **Secret group** field, you can click **Create** to provide a name and a description for a new group.
 Your secret is added to the new group automatically.
 For more information about secret groups, check out [Organizing your secrets](/docs/secrets-manager?topic=secrets-manager-secret-groups).

 8. Optional: Add labels to help you to search for similar secrets in your instance.
-9. Select the desired service and service instance to create a credential for
+9. Select the service and service instance to create a credential for

    If this is the first time the service instance is selected or a service CRN was provided, first authorize {{site.data.keyword.secrets-manager_short}} to access it
    1. Click **Authorize** and select **Key Manager**